apple-phi/IB/P8 - Bioengineering/Tissues in the eye.md

 ## Anatomy of the eye

-- Corner contributes most of the eye’s focusing power *but is fixed focus*.
+- Cornea contributes most of the eye’s focusing power *but is fixed focus*.
-- The crystalline lens sits behind the iris and contributse the remainder of the focussing power.
+- The crystalline lens sits behind the iris and contributes the remainder of the focussing power.
-- Th focal distance is dynamically changes by changing the shape of the lens using the ciliary muscles.
+- The focal distance is dynamically changes by changing the shape of the lens using the ciliary muscles.

 ![[eye-anatomy.png]]
 ![[eye-anatomy-2.png]]